carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 ~~~
 {: .output}

-> ## Handling different file formats
+> ## Handling different image formats
 >
 > The [`plt.savefig` documentation](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.savefig.html)
 > provides information on the metadata keys accepted by
-> .png, .pdf, .eps and .ps image formats.
+> PNG, PDF, EPS and PS image formats.
 >
 > Using that information as a guide,
 > add a new function called `get_log_and_key`
-> to the `plot_precipitation_climatology.py` script
+> to the `plot_precipitation_climatology.py` script.
-> that takes the precipitation file name, history attribute,
+> It should take the precipitation file name, history attribute,
-> and plot type as arguments and returns the updated command log and
+> and plot type as arguments and return the updated command log and
-> the appropriate metadata key for any of those image formats.
+> the appropriate metadata key for PNG, PDF, EPS or PS image formats.
 >
 > When you're done,
 > the final lines of the `main` function should read as follows: